-Engaging content offers unique information, a new perspective, entertaining and inspiring information to your users.
+Engaging content offers unique information, a new perspective, and entertaining and inspiring information to your users.

-Here are few ways you can build valuable and engaging content:
+Here are a few ways you can build valuable and engaging content:

-While writing this article, I have read many existing articles on user engagement.
-Some were straightforward with a long-form of text-based content; some included infographics, while some had a mix of text and image content.
+While writing this article, I have read many existing articles on customer engagement.
+Some were straightforward with a long form of text-based content; some included infographics, while some had a mix of text and image content.

 As a reader surfing on specific websites, infographics are the most engaging ones that gave me some useful insights, and I would like my readers to be aware of that.
 It takes relatively less time to go through visual content.
 And, ultimately, I would prefer to go through the complete infographic.
 This way, a brand is successful in engaging its readers.

 Here is an infographic that explains how visual content is far better in retaining your users while providing statistical data.
 It grabs attention and doesn’t seem boring to you.

 One important thing to consider while building user-engaging content is to write what your users would relate to and understand simply.

 Set the tone of your content like a conversation.
 Communicate and not teach them.
 Provide your users with solutions to all their first-time queries.